Yang Shu-chun

-Yang Shu-chun or Judy Yang (楊淑君 (Yáng Shújūn); born October 26, 1985 in Yingge, Taipei County, now New Taipei City) is a female Taiwanese taekwondo athlete.
+Yang Shu-chun or Judy Yang (楊淑君 (Yáng Shújūn); born October 26, 1985, in Yingge, Taipei County, now New Taipei City) is a female Taiwanese taekwondo athlete.
 She won the women's flyweight (under 51 kg) gold medal at the 2008 Asian Taekwondo Championships.
+In July 2011, Yang withdrew the appeal over her disqualification.
+In the 2012 London Olympics, Yang lost to Chanatip Sonkham of Thailand in the quarterfinals.